Multiple recurrence and convergence for Hardy sequences of polynomial growth: Characteristic factors for several sequences

+where we used that $W(n)\to +\infty$ and that $w(n)$ is eventually increasing (see \eqref{E:basic10}).
+The asserted estimate follows upon noticing that $Nw(N)/W(N)$ is bounded (see \eqref{E:basic10}) and also

-Since the constant $C$ depends only on the function $a(t)$, and $\varepsilon$ is arbitrary, the proof is complete. \end{proof} The second lemma is a well known estimate, we prove it for completeness. \begin{lemma} Let $(X,\X,\mu, T)$ be a system and $f_1\in L^\infty(\mu)$.
+is bounded.
+Note also that all implicit constants depend only on the function $a(t)$.
+The proof is complete. \end{proof} The second lemma is a well known estimate, we prove it for completeness. \begin{lemma} Let $(X,\X,\mu, T)$ be a system and $f_1\in L^\infty(\mu)$.

 Then we have

 \end{lemma} \begin{proof} Using the Cauchy-Schwarz inequality we see that

 The last average can be rewritten as